Pixel 10 Pro: Hardware

-The displays remain largely unchanged for both models, with the same screen sizes, resolutions, and 120Hz LTPO refresh rate.
-However, the PWM dimming rate increases from 240Hz to 480Hz, which significantly reduces eye strain and headaches for users with eye fatigue, by minimizing the perceived flicker of the display that becomes more apparent at lower brightness levels.
+The displays remain largely unchanged for both models, with the same screen sizes, resolutions, and 120 Hz LTPO refresh rate.
+However, the PWM dimming rate increases from 240 Hz to 480 Hz, which significantly reduces eye strain and headaches for users with eye fatigue, by minimizing the perceived flicker of the display that becomes more apparent at lower brightness levels.

 The camera system on the Pixel 10 Pro & Pro XL models also remains unchanged.
-It keeps the same 50 MP wide, 48 MP ultrawide, and 48 MP 5x telephoto rear cameras on the back, and the same 42MP selfie camera on the front, that are found in the Pixel 9 Pro & Pro XL.
-The 5x telephoto gains the ability to take tele-macro photos, compared to macro mode for the ultrawide camera only.
+It keeps the same 50 MP wide, 48 MP ultrawide, and 48 MP 5× telephoto rear cameras on the back, and the same 42MP selfie camera on the front, that are found in the Pixel 9 Pro & Pro XL.
+The 5× telephoto gains the ability to take tele-macro photos, compared to macro mode for the ultrawide camera only.
 The Pixel 10 Series also gains advanced stabilization, that Android Headlines has described as "using a Pixel 10 on a DJI Osmo Mobile 6, but without that gimbal."

 The custom Google Tensor G5 System-on-Chip (SoC) that powers the entire Pixel 10 line-up is a noticeable upgrade over the Tensor G4 and other previous Tensor processors.
 Instead of using Samsung Exynos fabrication, Google switched to TSMC as their manufacturer for Tensor G5, and used their state of the art N3E 3 nm processing node that many other smartphone chips use, such as the Apple A18 Pro and Snapdragon 8 Elite.
 Compared to Exynos, it provides better efficiency, performance improvements, and runs at lower temperatures.
 Tensor overheating often plagued older Pixel models, and was revealed to be the number one reason older handsets were returned.
 Although it uses an octa-core configuration similar to Tensor G4, it slightly outperforms it in terms of single-core and multicore benchmarks, and in terms of battery efficiency.
-It uses the same Samsung Exynos 5400 modem as the Tensor G4, allowing for Satelite connectivity for contacting emergency services in dead zones.
+It uses the same Samsung Exynos 5400 modem as the Tensor G4, allowing for satellite connectivity for contacting emergency services in dead zones.

 Alongside the base Pixel 10, the Pro models also gain "Pixelsnap", a Google-branded feature that adds a circular magnet array to the back of the phone to align cases, wallets, phone mounts, stands, and wireless charging pucks and stands, and other accessories using the magnetic field.
 It is based on Qi2, the wireless charging standard which introduced the MagSafe magnetic array found in iPhones since the iPhone 12.
-It supports the latest Qi2 Standard, which allows for wireless charging speeds up to 15W with Qi2 chargers for the smaller Pixel 10 Pro.
-The Pixel 10 Pro XL exclusively supports Qi2.2, which can charge up to 25W with compatible chargers, such as the new Google Pixelsnap Charger released for the Pixel 10 Series.
+It supports the latest Qi2 Standard, which allows for wireless charging speeds up to 15 W with Qi2 chargers for the smaller Pixel 10 Pro.
+The Pixel 10 Pro XL exclusively supports Qi2.2, which can charge up to 25 W with compatible chargers, such as the new Google Pixelsnap Charger released for the Pixel 10 Series.
 They are the first Android smartphones primarily available in western markets to contain magnets built directly into the back of the phone, similar to iPhones, and one of a few to include it internationally.